davidfauth/Neo4jH3/Documentation.md

     RETURN com.neo4jh3.h3Validate(123411) AS value;
     -1

+## com.neo4jh3.h3ValidateString( h3CellIdExpr )
+Returns the input value, that is of type STRING if it corresponds to a valid H3 cell ID, or emits an error otherwise.

+### Syntax
+RETURN com.neo4jh3.h3ValidateString( h3CellIdExpr) AS value;

+### Arguments
+h3CellIdExpr: A STRING expression that is expected to represent a valid H3 cell ID.

+### Error conditions
+If h3CellIdExpr is not a valid H3 cell ID, the function returns -1.

+### Example
+    RETURN com.neo4jh3.h3ValidateString('85283447fffffff') AS value;
+    '85283447fffffff'

+    RETURN com.neo4jh3.h3ValidateString('123411') AS value;
+    "-1"

 ## com.neo4jh3.ispentagon( h3CellIdExpr )
 Returns true if the input LONG corresponds to a pentagonal H3 cell or not.